Demand Generation vs. Lead Generation — What’s The Best Choice For You?

 Automation tools like Expandi can help you scale your LinkedIn efforts without sacrificing quality.
 Expandi, for example, can help you personalize your outreach messages with personalized images and GIFs.

 Expandi’s smart sequences can help you interact with prospective leads without needing to press buttons yourself.
-For example, you can send a connection request, like their posts, view their profile, and send them emails.
+For example, you can send a connection request, like their posts, view their profile, and email them.

 Expandi also makes it easy to manage your B2B outreach campaigns.
 You can set up your campaigns in only 15 minutes.